SD/PEN Member Profile: Larry Edwards

 I would like to visit the Grand Canyon.
 I have only seen it from 33,000 feet (and on the "Nature Channel").

 Describe a volunteer activity or cause you are involved in.

-I am involved with Survivors of Violent Loss; i.e., those who have lost a loved one to murder and endure the complicated grief and bereavement that accompanies such a loss while having to traverse the labyrinthine criminal justice system.
+I am involved with Survivors of Violent Loss; that is, those who have lost a loved one to murder and endure the complicated grief and bereavement that accompany such a loss while having to traverse the labyrinthine criminal justice system.

 What is your favorite or least favorite word and why?

 Currently my least favorite word is a phrase: "reach out."
 The term has become a cliché and too often used (especially by broadcast media) inappropriately or repeatedly, to the point of rendering it meaningless.